STS-49

-STS-49 was the NASA maiden flight of the Space Shuttle Endeavour, which launched on May 7, 1992.
+STS-49 was NASA's maiden flight of the Space Shuttle Endeavour, which launched on May 7, 1992.
 The primary goal of its nine-day mission was to retrieve an Intelsat VI satellite, Intelsat 603, which failed to leave Low Earth orbit two years before, attach it to a new upper stage, and relaunch it to its intended geosynchronous orbit.
 After several attempts, the capture was completed with the only three-person extravehicular activity (EVA) in space flight history.
 It would also stand until STS-102 in 2001 as the longest EVA ever undertaken.